 GMHF is certified by the Department of Treasury as a Community Development Financial Institution (CDFI), and is a 501(c)(3) nonprofit organization founded in 1996 to address the affordable housing needs of Minnesota’s under-served areas including cities, towns, rural areas, and tribal nations.
-GMHF is rated AAA+2 by Aeris and is a member of the Federal Home Loan Bank of Des Moines.
+GMHF is rated Four-Star, AA Policy Plus by Aeris and is a member of the Federal Home Loan Bank of Des Moines.

 Having a roof over one’s head, a safe environment, and a place to call home are the building blocks of a healthy life.
 Stable homes create a foundation for child development, school achievement, career success, and healthy families.
 GMHF works with local housing partners to ensure that all communities across Minnesota preserve the affordable housing that already exist in their communities and create new homes when there is a lack and a need.

 Housing is a critical part of Minnesota’s economic infrastructure, as important as schools, roads and bridges.
 Investments in housing revitalize their surrounding neighborhoods and spur reinvestment in their communities.